tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A name for a dcterms:Agent responsible for providing a georeference.</td>
+			<td>An IRI identifying a dcterms:Agent responsible for providing a georeference.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).
-Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
+			<td>Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>